thingdom/node-neo4j/README.md

 (If you're still on Neo4j 1.x, you can still use [node-neo4j v1](https://github.com/thingdom/node-neo4j/tree/v1).)

+## What is Neo4j?

+Neo4j is a transactional, open-source graph database.
+A graph database manages data in a connected data structure, capable of  representing any kind of data in a very accessible way.
+Information is stored in nodes and relationships connecting them, both of which can have arbitrary properties.
+To learn more visit [What is a Graph Database?](http://neo4j.com/developer/graph-database/)

 <!-- TODO: E.g. "Take a look at the instructions below,
 then read the full [API docs](./docs) for details?" -->